 Two locations in the Rhine-Main area offering over 70 bachelor's and master's degree programs – this is what defines the RheinMain University of Applied Sciences.
-More than 12,800 students study in the Faculties of Architecture and Civil Engineering, Design – Computer Science – Media, Applied Social Sciences and Wiesbaden Business School in Wiesbaden, as well as the Faculty of Engineering in Rüsselsheim.
+About 13,500 students study in the Faculties of Architecture and Civil Engineering, Design – Computer Science – Media, Applied Social Sciences and Wiesbaden Business School in Wiesbaden, as well as the Faculty of Engineering in Rüsselsheim.

 Students are at the center of everything we do.
 The RheinMain University of Applied Sciences is a welcoming university that ensures degree programs are widely accessible and takes personal educational backgrounds into account.
 As a partner university for elite sport, the RheinMain University of Applied Sciences aids elite sportsmen and women in reconciling studying with their sports career, and as a family-oriented institution we also promote a healthy work-life balance for managing studying, professional life and family commitments.